The Ghosts of Portal 31 Coal Mine in Haunted Kentucky

 However, in 2004, the community of Lynch, together with local and state organizations, undertook a project to revive Portal 31 as a tourist spot and turned it into an underground mine tour.

-Related Haunted Stories: Blue Heron Mining Community
+Related Haunted Stories: Ghosts of the Blue Heron Mining Community

 This interactive tour aims to give visitors a view of life in a coal mining town during the 20th century, taking them on a journey through the history of the mine and offering insights into the miners’ experiences.
 The goal is to educate people about the historical, economic, and social context of coal mining in Kentucky and the overall U.S.